jtobin35/Fantasy_Football/README.md

 9) Qbs of interest shows filters down to columns interested and QBs interested in

-Also attached are screen shots of what the visual charts look like.
+Also attached are screenshots of what the visual charts look like.
 They are all interactive, allowing the user to hover over the data to see what the population is.
-There are also features that allow for toggling and drop downs to enhance the analytics
+There are also features that allow for toggling and dropdowns to enhance the analytics